robinsax/canvas/docs/code/canvas.controllers.md

 #### collect_dependencies(self)

 Return a tuple containing respectively the non-library and library client dependencies of this page, given the current request context.

 #### get(self, ctx)

 Return a response tuple containing the rendered template for this page.

 #### get_components(self, ctx)

 Return all components that that didnt raise an exception when their `check()` method was called with the current request context.

 #### post(self, ctx)

 The POST request method handler.

-By default raises an exception that causes a 405 response code to be returned to the client.
+By default raises an exception that causes a `405` response to be returned to the client.

 #### render_component(self, name)

 Render the component with name `name` and return its rendered template as markup, or return `None` if the there is no component called `name` available to the current request context.

 #### render_components(self)

 Render each component available given the current request context and return the sum of their rendered templates as markup.

 ### APIEndpoint(Controller)
-The canonical API endpoint controller base class enforces a `api/` route prefix and the presence of a description to allow intuative endpoint presentation.
+The canonical API endpoint controller base class enforces an `api/` route prefix and the presence of a description to allow intuative endpoint presentation.
 #### Methods
 #### \_\_init__(self, route, description=No description available)
 + *route*:  The route for this controller, relative to domain root.
 Must begin with `'/api/'`.